Vibecodr basics

 A vibe does not get D1, R2, KV, Durable Objects, or platform secrets by itself.

-That boundary keeps trusted resources out of the client-side runtime and prevents marketing copy from overclaiming what a vibe can do.
+That boundary keeps trusted resources out of the browser side of the project and keeps the product honest about what a vibe can do on its own.

 External calls come from the browser and stay constrained by runtime policy.